Intra Uterine Device IUD - Non-Hormonal

 A Copper IUD needs to be fitted by a nurse, midwife or doctor who has been specially trained.
 It is available FREE* from a range of services.

-Most people can use an IUD, including those who are young and those who have not had children.
+Most people can use an IUD, including those who are young and those who have not been pregnant before.
 Your nurse, midwife or doctor will advise you of the best option for you to choose.

 An appointment will typically include: